 2012 Benefit Gala Performance - Photo by Norbert Schramm

-Jordan has always loved to dance and perform.
-He started skating in Los Angeles, and a few years later relocated to Michigan to find a partner in Ice Dancing.
+JORDAN COWAN has always loved to dance and perform.
+He started skating in Los Angeles and a few years later relocated to Michigan to find a partner in Ice Dancing.
 Over his and Anastasia Olson’s competitive career, they went to U.S. Nationals five times and competed internationally for Team USA.
 After their partnership ended in 2012, Jordan switched his focus to ballroom dancing, both teaching and competing professionally, moving from Michigan to New York in the process.
-He now studies Computer Science at City College while he coaches Ice Dancing in and out of the city.
+He now studies Computer Science at City College while he coaches ice dancing in and out of the city.
 Jordan is thrilled to join ITNY and have the opportunity to bring his love for dance back to his first passion, the ice.

-Jennifer fell in love with the sport of figure skating at the age of six and that love has not wavered in her 21 years of skating.
-A Colorado native, Jennifer spent 16 years competing in the Southwestern region before following her dreams of becoming a professional performer.
+JENNIFER GRUVER fell in love with the sport of figure skating at the age of six and that love has not wavered in her 21 years of skating.
+A Colorado native, Jennifer spent 16 years competing in the Southwestern Region before following her dreams of becoming a professional performer.
 After graduating from the University of Colorado with a Bachelor of Science Degree in Anthropology, Jennifer spent 5 years traveling the world with Disney On Ice.
 She wrapped up her touring career in December 2016 to chase down more of her dreams in New York City.
-In the few short months she has lived here, she finds herself coaching, choreographing, and performing more than ever.
-Jennifer will be graduating with a Master’s Degree in Tourism Management in the Spring, 2018.
-She is grateful to be welcomed into the ensemble of Ice Theatre of New York and to have her debut performance at the 2017 Spring Unplugged Performance.
+In the short time she has lived here, she finds herself coaching, choreographing and performing more than ever.
+Jennifer will be graduating with a Master’s Degree in Tourism Management in Spring 2018.
+She had her debut performance with ITNY at Spring Unplugged 2017.

 JESSICA RENEE HUOT

-Jessica Renée Huot is the Skating Director and Skating School Director at Sky Rink Chelsea Piers where she also teaches private skating lessons.
+JESSICA HUOT is the Executive Director of Figure Skating at Sky Rink Chelsea Piers where she also gives private skating lessons.
 Jessica is a six-time Finnish National Ice Dance Champion and USFS quadruple gold medalist.
 She and her ice dance partner competed in the World and European Figure Skating Championships in 2002-2004 as well as the Junior and Senior Grand Prix competition circuits from 1999-2003.
 Jessica received her Bachelor of Science in 2006 from the Massachusetts Institute of Technology, majoring in Brain and Cognitive Sciences.
 She went on to earn her Master of Music degree in Piano Performance from New York University in 2012.
-In addition to teaching skating, she teaches private piano lessons in the NYC area.
-She has performed as a principal dancer for the Ice Theatre of New York since 2010.
+In addition to teaching skating, she gives private piano lessons in the NYC area.
+She has performed as a principal dancer for ITNY since 2010.

-Kiira Korpi is a professional figure skater from Finland.
+KIIRA KORPI BORGES is a professional figure skater from Finland.
 She is 5-time Finnish National Champion, two time Olympian and 3-time European medalist.
-She stopped competing in 2015 and she's living part time in NYC since summer 2016.
+She stopped competing in 2015 and she' now lives in NYC.
 Kiira has been performing all over the world with a lot of the greatest skaters in the world.
 The most recent show she did as a protagonist was "Intimissimi on ice" in Verona, Italy, where she performed together with Andrea Bocelli, Stéphane Lambiel, and more.
 After the stressful competitive career Kiira has found a new kind of joy and creativity in skating, and she hopes that people can feel the love and light shining through her skating.

-Stephanie Spencer grew up in the mountains of Vermont and fell in love with skating at the age of 10.
-She also studied acting and ballet.
-After graduating with a degree in theatre from Middlebury College, she was thrilled to have the opportunity to perform on New York ice stages when she started skating with Ice Theatre of New York in the Spring of 2015.
+STEPHANIE SPENCER grew up in the mountains of Vermont and fell in love with skating at the age of 10.
+In addition to skating Stephanie also studied acting and ballet.
+After graduating with a degree in theatre from Middlebury College, she was thrilled to have the opportunity to perform on New York ice stages when she started skating with ITNY in the Spring of 2015.
 She has been coaching skating for over a decade and loves bringing the joy of the ice to skaters of all ages.

 TARA NICOLE STAMM

-Tara Nicole Stamm is an International Choreographer/National Coach, Dancer, and Movement Consultant.
-She has a Bachelor's in Dance from the University of Wisconsin (Go Badgers!!), and a Master’s in Dance/Movement Therapy from Columbia College-Chicago.
-She is a 2-time USFS Gold Medalist in Ice Dance and Field Moves.
-She has been integrating her knowledge of Laban Movement Analysis with the sport of figure skating through SOMA: techniques specializing in how the body moves through time, weight, and space, to enhance the full body potential on the ice.
+TARA NICOLE STAMM is an International Choreographer/National Coach, Dancer, and Movement Consultant.
+She has a Bachelor in Dance from the University of Wisconsin, and a Master’s in Dance/Movement Therapy from Columbia College-Chicago.
+She is a 2-time USFS Gold Medalist in Ice Dance and Moves in the Field.
+She has been integrating her knowledge of Laban Movement Analysis with the sport of figure skating through SOMA, techniques specializing in how the body moves through time, weight and space to enhance the full body potential on the ice.
 She is an IJS components coach—specializing in all 5 categories—and works closely with athletes to educate, develop and improve their performance to maximize their score.
 She also has a passion for working with skaters who have special needs.
-Tara Nicole is a supplementary coach to the primary coach, and loves sharing her unique background with all athletes through private and semi-private lessons, and workshops.
-She was the Founder and Artistic Director of Minnesota Ice Theatre.
-She joined Ice Theatre of New York in 2015.
-Tara Nicole is a member of USFS, PSA, and the American Dance Therapy Association (ADTA).
+She joined ITNY in 2015.
+Tara Nicole is a member of USFS, PSA, and the American Dance Therapy Association.

-Conor Wagar first became interested in skating at the age of 10, when he was taken to a Disney on Ice show.
+CONOR WAGAR first became interested in skating at the age of 10, when he was taken to a Disney on Ice show.
 Amazed by the performers, he begged his parents to sign him up for lessons.
-Under the guidance of his coach, Doris Papenfuss, he competed at Jr. Nationals with only two years of skating under his belt.
+Under the guidance of his coach, Doris Papenfuss, he competed at Junior Nationals with only two years of skating under his belt.
 Conor went on to compete at Eastern Sectionals and was an alternate for US Nationals.
-He also became a triple gold-medalist in moves-in-the-field, freestyle, and ice dance.
-Towards the end of his amateur career he went on to join the touring company of Disney on Ice and now performs with the talented, amazing cast of ice performers in Ice Theatre of New York.
+He also became a triple gold-medalist in Moves in the Field, Freestyle, and Ice Dance.
+Towards the end of his amateur career he went on to join the touring company of Disney on Ice and since 2015 he has performed with the talented, amazing cast of ice performers in ITNY.